benoitlahoz/assembler-ui/content/components/geography/leaflet-map.md

 export { default as LeafletMap } from "./LeafletMap.vue";
 export { default as LeafletZoomControl } from "./LeafletZoomControl.vue";
-export { default as LeafletDrawControl } from "./LeafletDrawControl.vue";
 export { default as LeafletControls } from "./LeafletControls.vue";
 export { default as LeafletControlItem } from "./LeafletControlItem.vue";
 export { default as LeafletFeaturesEditor } from "./LeafletFeaturesEditor.vue";